ksdfg/themes/README.md

 ### Custom Tray Icons

 Since some tray icons are not supported by my icon pack of choice (given below), the `custom-icons` folder contains custom tray icons made by taking icons from the icon pack and [iconfu](https://www.iconfu.com/).
-Installer scripts for the applications are also included in the app specific folders, along with the old and new icons.
+Scripts for updating as well as resetting the tray icons are also included in the app specific folders, along with the old and new icons.

 ## Qt5 applications